-The other week I was in a conference watching some truly great names tell their stories and be interviewed on how to build, lead and leave great teams.
+One of the most awesome things I get to do every week is be part of conferences, spending time learning from, hearing the stories of, and being inspired by other great speakers from around the world.
+The other week I was watching some truly great names tell their stories and be interviewed on how to build, lead and leave great teams.
 I guess the ultimate desire of an event like this was to inspire everyone to consider their role in society and what it takes to truly be a citizen of awesomeness!

 - Becoming a citizen of awesomeness is attained through been able to feel, observe and serve.

 - True admiration is not in the big steps that put us on top of a podium but in the small steps that build the foundation.

 - Our podium reaches high into the sky not through what we assume but through what we are willing to learn.

 - And excellence, true / world class excellence, the stuff that puts us into the league of ‘the greats’ is accomplished when we can remove limiting assumptions and focus on individual strengths.

 It’s truly amazing what we learn from stepping outside the day-to-day and into a space of growth and development.
 As I stepped into this conference I didn’t know what to expect from sitting in the room and my biggest takeaway came from the most unexpected thing.
 But maybe this is a core element to continual growth… looking to fuel what lives within through an observation of lives around us.